-The unanticipated discovery of human remains, accidental or intentional, is not uncommon in a state where loved ones have been buried for centuries.
+The unanticipated discovery of human remains, accidental or intentional, is not uncommon in a state where individuals have been buried for centuries.
 Currently, there is no provision in state law governing what to do with an unanticipated find other than stopping work and contacting the State's Attorney.
 The creation of procedures for this situation, codified in statute or regulation, would assist owners and all interested parties in knowing what to do and whom to involve when remains are discovered.

-Recommendation: Codify the process for managing the accidental discovery of human remains in statute or regulation.
+Recommendation G.3.1: Codify in statute or regulation the process for managing the accidental discovery of human remains.